drugstore.com

 Fruits & Vegetables

-• Fruits & vegetables are always a great snack, and what’s easier than one that comes in its own package?
+Fruits & vegetables are always a great snack, and what’s easier than one that comes in its own package?
 DOLE bananas are a good source of vitamins B6 & C, as well as potassium & fiber.
-A banana is already nature’s original energy bar, but you could also make your own nutrition-packed energy bars using whole food ingredients, like these banana oat & fruit bars.
+A banana is already nature’s original energy bar, but you could also make your own nutrition-packed energy bars using whole food ingredients, like these raspberry almond granola bars.
 Make these ahead, freeze them individually wrapped, then just toss one in your bag on the way out the door.
 Bananas are also a great for an energy boost for workouts.
 In a study done that compared them to sports drinks, bananas provided equal performance & recovery, more nutrients & no artificial ingredients, but at a 1/3 of the price.

 Savory Snacks